liulin1995/Pytorch_Trainer_For_Kaggle/README.md

 Used to load train/val/test images.
 It consists of three part: ImageTransform, ImageLoader, ImageDataset.

 In ImageTransform, some image transforms are defined.
-They are used for the data augement to avoid the overfeating.
+They are used for data augement to avoid the overfeating.

- The ImageDataset is used to determing the img url of the training dataset and testing dataset.
+ The ImageDataset is used to determine the image path of the training dataset and testing dataset.

-Te ImageLoader is used to load the picture from the url from dataset.
+Te ImageLoader is used to load the image in the path provided by dataset.

 ### Ensemble package: